 - After that, I thought about what my existing skills were and what needed to be augmented or developed to reach my goal.

 - Then I started researching job descriptions and googling articles written about community colleges.
 I was very interested after reading them.

 - Then I started thinking about the education and the credentials I need to be successful in my future career path.

-Hey, if this season has taught me anything, it’s taught me to be prepared for anything!
+If this season has taught me anything, it’s taught me to be prepared for anything!